dpiloni/AIF-Strategy-Combining-PSP-with-counter-cyclical-securities/README.md

 ***NOTE: CODE AVAILABLE UPON REQUEST***

 ## Introduction
-The idea of the strategy comes from the merger of the standard framework of Asset/Liability Management, i.e. combining a performance-seeking portfolio (PSP) with a liability-hedging portfolio (LHP), with the so-called ***Black-swan strategies***, whose goal is to generate large profits during market crashes.
+The idea of the strategy comes from the merger of the standard framework of Asset/Liability Management, i.e. combining a performance-seeking portfolio (PSP) with a liability-hedging portfolio (LHP), with the so-called **Black-swan strategies** whose goal is to generate large profits during market crashes.

 ---

 ### The Framework

 1. Select the performance-seeking portfolio
-2. Identify the counter-cyclical portfolio (CCP) respective to the PSP and define the asset allocation
+2. Identify the counter-cyclical portfolio (CCP) respective to the PSP
+3. Define the asset allocation policy

 ---